borgesash/cp4i/cp4iv16.1.2-install-guide.md

   name: qmgr-demo
   namespace: cp4i-mq
 spec:
-  version: 9.4.0.12-r1 # The identifier of the license you are accepting.
+  version: 9.4.4.0-r2 # The identifier of the license you are accepting.
 This must be the correct license identifier for the version of MQ you are using.
 See https://ibm.biz/Bdm9be for valid values.
   license:
     accept: true
-    license: L-JTPV-KYG8TF
+    license: L-CYPF-CRPF3H #This must be the correct license identifier for the version of MQ you are using.
+See https://ibm.biz/Bdm9be for valid values.
     use: NonProduction
   queueManager:
     name: QMGRDEMO